Application

 What is Elevated Temperature Tension Testing (ASTM E21)?
 Elevated temperature tensile testing, as defined by ASTM E21, is a standardized method for determining the mechanical properties of metallic materials at temperatures above room temperature.
 This test is crucial for evaluating materials used in high-heat applications such as jet engines, gas turbines, nuclear reactors, and industrial

-Industry Standard – Metals – ASTM E8/E8M – Tension Testing of Metallic Materials Read More »
+Industry Standard – Metals – ASTM E21 – Elevated Temperature Tension Tests of Metallic Materials Read More »